K12-Analytics-Engineering/bootcamp/docs/pc_setup_guide.md

 # Windows setup guide
 This guide is meant to help a Windows user configure their development environment.
 This takes the approach of using Microsoft's Windows Subsystem for Linux (WSL2).

-Open the PowerShell as an administrator and run the commands below.
+Open PowerShell as an administrator and run the commands below.
 ```sh
 # install WSL2
 wsl --install --distribution Ubuntu;